ivanmanan/Tad-The-Therapist/README.md

 # Tad-The-Therapist
 Code for senior design project.
-The design project was broken down into two segments\: the LCDK and the web server.
+The design project was broken down into three segments\: the LCDK, the computer program, and the web server.

 ## LCDK
 The LCDK does all the speech signal processing.
-The LCDK then outputs its speech recognition into a `.txt` file onto the developer machine.
-The LCDK also determines the appropriate response and appends it into the `.txt` file.
+The LCDK then outputs its MFCC spectrum into a `.txt` file onto the developer machine.
 The `.txt` file is located in the `/lcdk/output/` folder.

-The LCDK practically contains its own dictionary.
+## Computer
+The computer program has both `train` and `main` functionalities.

+The `train` program trains a given data set and exports it as `training_set.txt`.

+The `main` program does a trial speech recognition given a `.txt` file from the LCDK and the `training_set.txt` file from the `train` program.
+The `main` program does speech recognition via hidden markov models and export the identified speech as a `.txt` file.
+The computer program also determines an appropriate response and appends it onto the same `.txt` file.
+The `.txt` file is located in the `/computer/output/` folder.

 ## Web Server
-The developer machine hosts a web server that reads the content of the `.txt` file.
+The developer machine hosts a web server that reads the content of the `.txt` file made by the computer program.
 The server contains all the speech output responses that are to be played.
-Moreover, the frontend displays the entire conversation history.
+Moreover, the frontend displays conversation history.

 ### Output Audio Response